premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2024-08-22-something-better.md

 I am consciously redirecting my life in multiple paths to find truth and be at peace.

 Do I enjoy this phase?
 No, not really.
-But I am curious to figure out, what my life could be.
+But I am curious to figure out what my life could be.

 Would I find it?
 Maybe, or maybe not.
 That's what life is.
 An exploration.